ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 **Case Study · Discourse Analysis · Narrative Comparison · Structural Analysis**
 0043 – Control and Fear Inside the Clergy in Thailand

-## 📚 About the Observatory

-This repository is designed as a long‑term analytical archive.
-It tracks:

-- narrative shifts
-- editorial mechanics
-- institutional incentives
-- ownership structures
-- political communication patterns

-All posts follow a consistent analytical structure to ensure comparability over time.